TheBoyMoe/learn-co-exercises/active-record/NOTES.md

 ## Active Record

 Active Record represents the Model layer in the MVC pattern - responsible for implementing business data and logic.
 Active Record is the implementation of a design pattern which facilitates the creation, use and storage of business objects.
 It is itself an ORM system, enabling those object classes and attributes to be mapped to database tables and columns respectively.
 By following the adopted conventions, there is very little SQL code that need be written.
+Most Active Record functionality is database independent.
+Since you're doing everything in Ruby instead of SQl, you don't have to worry about particular SQL syntax - so you can use SQLite3 in development and MySQL or PostgreSql in production.

 ### Implementing Active Record